 If you suffer from severe, persistent neck pain, visit board-certified physical medicine and rehabilitation specialist George Drakes, MD, and his team at Metro Spine PC.
-The practice has offices in Clinton and Oxon Hill, Maryland, and Washington, DC, offering expert diagnosis and advanced treatment for neck pain problems like spinal stenosis, herniated discs, and arthritis.
+The practice has offices in Clinton and Oxon Hill, Maryland, offering expert diagnosis and advanced treatment for neck pain problems like spinal stenosis, herniated discs, and arthritis.
 Call your nearest Metro Spine PC office today or schedule a consultation online for prompt, effective neck pain treatment.

 Neck pain is a common problem with many causes.
 Neck pain categories include: